 What better way to learn how to sell globally than from a team of international experts and employees?
 You’ll need people who know how business works in their countries so they can put yours on the market.

-You’ll also need employees for the day-to-day operations.
-Make sure you’re familiar with the employment laws and regulations in the country.
+You will also need employees for the day-to-day operations.
+Make sure you are familiar with the employment laws and regulations in the country.

 Explore International Export Strategies